An Exact Construction of Codimension two Holography: Aspects of wedge holography

 \section{Aspects of wedge holography}

 Since wedge holography with the solution (\ref{keysolution}) is equivalent to AdS/CFT with vacuum Einstein gravity, many novel results of AdS/CFT can be recovered in wedge holography.
 In this section, we study holographic Weyl anomaly, holographic Entanglement/R\'enyi entropy and holographic correlation functions and provide more supports for the wedge holography.
 It is interesting that holographic g-theorem for BCFTs becomes holographic c-theorem for CFTs in the framework of wedge holography.
-The discussions of this section are quite similar to those of AdS/CFT.
-Readers familiar with the following topics of AdS/CFT can skip this chapter.